richardpizem-ctrl/SIRIUS-LOCAL-AI-ALFA/CODE_OF_CONDUCT.md

 If inappropriate behavior or conflict occurs, it can be reported directly to the project maintainer through:

-- GitHub Issues
+- **GitHub Issues**
-- private message
+- **private message**

-All reports will be handled **confidentially** and with care.
+All reports will be handled **confidentially**, respectfully, and with care.

+When reporting, please include:

+- a clear description of the issue
+- links or screenshots (if applicable)
+- any relevant context

 ---